A pluggable app that allows admins to execute SQL and view and export the results. Inspired by Stack Exchange Data Explorer.

-- /explorer/schema/ renders a list of your Django apps’ table and column names that you can refer to while writing queries.
+- /explorer/schema/ will dump a list of your Django apps’ table and column names that you can refer to while writing queries.
 Apps are excludable from this list so users aren’t bogged down in tons of irrelevant tables.
-See settings documentation below for details.

 - Download multiple queries at once as a zip file through Django’s admin interface via a built-in admin action.

 - Other than Django and front-end libraries.
 More detail below.

 This has been tested only with Django 1.6, however it should work back to 1.4.
 Please report an issue if you encounter problems on earlier versions of Django.

 INSTALLED_APPS = (

 Add the following to your urls.py (all Explorer URLs are restricted to staff only):

 Run syncdb to create the tables (well…just one table really):